GenSpectrum/LAPIS/docs/source/index.html.md

 # Introduction

 LAPIS (Lightweight API for Sequences) is an open web application programming interface (API) allowing easy querying of genomic sequencing data.
 Originally developed for SARS-CoV-2 and used by [CoV-Spectrum](https://cov-spectrum.org), it is now also available for monkeypox.
 The API for monkeypox uses all monkeypox data on [NCBI GenBank](https://www.ncbi.nlm.nih.gov/genbank/) and from authors who shared them directly with us.
-The data were pre-proceessed and aligned by the Nextstrain team.
-We will update the data as soon as they come in.
+Please note that we cannot provide sequences within LAPIS which are from databases not in the public domain (such as e.g. GISAID EpiPox) due to re-sharing restrictions.
+The provided data were pre-proceessed and aligned by the Nextstrain team.
+GenBank allows automatic pulling of data such that LAPIS offers always the latest data.
+The trees on https://nextstrain.org/monkeypox are based on data pulled through LAPIS.
 The core features are:

 - Filter sequences by metadata or mutations
 - Aggregate data by any metadata field you like